Graduate Student Housing Working Group

 - Stephen Graves, Chair, Faculty Committee on Campus Planning; Abraham Siegel Professor of Management, Sloan School of Management

 - Will Kimball G, Sloan School of Management; Eastgate President

 - Suzy Nelson, Vice President and Dean for Student Life

 - Abigail Regitsky G, Materials Science and Engineering; Co-Chair, State and Local Affairs Committee

 - Nicholas Triantafillou G, Mathematics; Co-Chair, Housing and Community Affairs Committee

-- Krystyn Van Vliet, Associate Provost; Associate Professor, Department of Materials Science and Engineering
+- Krystyn Van Vliet, Associate Provost; Professor, Department of Materials Science and Engineering & Department of Biological Engineering